OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 Microsoft is making a number of improvements to the Microsoft 365 developer platform.
 These improvements provide more consistency in the development, deployment, installation, and administration of all types of extensions of Microsoft 365, including Office Add-ins.
 These changes are compatible with existing add-ins.

-Two important features we are aiming at, *but are not yet available*:

-- It should be possible to surface a single web app as multiple types of Microsoft 365 extensions.
-For example, a web app can be both an Office Add-in and a custom tab in Teams.
-- All types of Microsoft 365 extensions should use the same manifest format and schema.
-It will be based on the current JSON-formatted Teams manifest schema.
+One important improvement we are working on is the ability to create a single unit of distribution for all your Microsoft 365 extensions by using the same manifest format and schema, based on the current JSON-formatted Teams manifest.

 We have taken an important first step toward these goals by making it possible for Outlook Add-ins, running on Windows only, to be created with a version of the Teams JSON manifest.